PIX3LFLUX/HSmartKArt-EE/README.md

 ## Usage

-### MQTT Bridge
+### CAN-to-MQTT Bridge
-To start the MQTT Bridge software change into the installation directory (directory of the installation script).
+To start the CAN-to-MQTT Bridge software change into the installation directory (directory of the installation script).
 This is where the compiler will put the executable output file when the installation script is successcully completed.
 In this directory run the following command:
 ```bash
 ./mqttbridge -h
 ```